 Fritzler recommends that potential greyhound owners ask breeders to show the results of a cardiac evaluation from the Orthopedic Foundation for Animals, an eye exam from the Canine Eye Registry Foundation, and ask whether the dogs have been screened for a neurologic disorder called neuropathy.
 Former racing greyhounds are also at a higher risk for an aggressive bone cancer called osteosarcoma, which cannot be screened for, but owners should be aware of the risk.

-The greyhound is believed to be among the oldest species of dogs, with depictions of the breed appearing in ancient Egypt and ancient Greece.
+The greyhound is believed to be among the oldest species of dogs, with depictions of the breed appearing in ancient Egypt and ancient Greece, according to the AKC.
 Early greyhounds were used for their ability to hunt by sight—a skill that was enhanced by exceptional speed that allowed them to catch rabbits and other prey.
 Greyhounds were recognized by the American Kennel Club in 1885.

 Traditionally, thousands of former racing greyhounds have been adopted out to homes every year in the United States.
 But, the new laws combined with a general decline in interest around dog racing may reduce the number of ex-racing-pedigree hounds.
 Though the number could decrease, demand for greyhounds is still strong.